SAANN3/Power-menu/README.md

 ## Usage

-Put it autostarting and then, when you need to launch it, click on the power icon at system tray
+Add it to autostart and then, when you need to launch it, click on the power icon in the system tray